Ecodev/gims/docs/content/glossary.rst

     summand
-        Summands are a user-defined list of filters which are summed to compute the value of a specific filter
+        Summands are a user-defined list of filters which are summed to compute the value of a specific filter.

     user
         Person that has a GIMS account with different access rights (editor, reporter, validator) per survey, questionnaire, etc. See :doc:`detailed description <user>`.

     validator
         Person given the access rights to validate the answers filled in for a specific questionnaire.
+See :doc:`detailed description
+        <roles_and_permissions>`.